NerdNu/mkgroups/README.md

   - default

   Admins:
   - Moderators
 ```

 The above configuration mentions three groups (`default`, `Admins` and `Moderators`);
 `Moderators` inherits from the `default` group and `Admins` inherits from `Moderators`.
 `mkgroups` enforces consistent usage of letter case for group names; it is an
 error to mention a group with different variations of letter case.
 (This may
-may not be enforced in the future, since it turns out LuckPerms converts all
+not be enforced in a future version, since it turns out LuckPerms converts all
 the group names to lower case anyway.)